drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Complex of CA with Dorzolamide

-The crystal structure of the complex CA/Dorzolamide has been resolved and is visualized here with some details.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/complex-ca-dorzolamide-f5bb5288'><i class='fa fa-play' aria-hidden='true'></i></button>The crystal structure of the complex CA/Dorzolamide has been resolved and is visualized here with some details.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer